Commercial, Business, and Labor Law Courses

 Strategic Considerations in Securities and Corporate Governance Litigation

 This seminar will introduce students to the most important strategic considerations that lawyers encounter in today's highly sophisticated financial services litigation.
 The litigators (and corporate lawyers) who concentrate in this area must function in an environment where the stakes are high, leverage is critical, and "victory" is defined by the client, not the court.
 Accordingly, this seminar examines the critical questions faced in virtually every financial services litigation matter including: (1) which is the most favorable venue for this litigation, including consideration of how legal principles vary jurisdiction by jurisdiction; (2) how does Directors and Officers Liability insurance impact the litigation, itself; (3) strategic considerations relating to the composition of the board and use of special litigation committees; (4) how dispositive motions can be used to, at a minimum, best frame and limit the litigation; (5) how derivative and class certification mechanisms can be used to narrow or defeat claims; (6) how to use the timing and positioning of mediation to produce a favorable result for the client; (7) who of your pool of potential experts should be identified, on what topics, and when to maximize chances of success; and (8) what is jury research and what role does it play in making thematic and settlement decisions.
 To further the student experience, we will supplement our sessions by bringing some of the nation's top practitioners in fields like jury research, D&O insurance, mediation and/or damage analysis to share their years of expertise drawn from real world situations.
-Grading will be based on class participation and two relatively short papers (under 10 pages) which will focus on discrete topics covered in class and in the reading assignments.
+Grading will be based on class participation and two relatively short papers (totaling 3000-3500 words) which will focus on discrete topics covered in class and in the reading assignments.
 Each paper will count for approximately 30% of your grade, and the remaining 40% will be based on class participation.

 Previously: